Prastiwar/Go-flow/README.md

 ### httpf

 httpf package provides abstraction over standard net/http to introduce dependency inversion rule.
 Mosly routing and server are abstracted which should help with mocking and facilitate using it without mistakes while providing harder to misuse API.
-Additionaly it adds simple configurable rate limiter for request per user/endpoint.
+Additionaly it adds simple configurable rate limiter middleware for request per IP or Endpoint.

 See [example file](httpf/example_test.go) for runnable examples.